kparc/kcc/README.md

 **practice**

-1. Reproduce `mxpath` from scratch in a new k session, same way you did with `qs`.
+1. Reproduce `mxpath` from scratch in a new 𝒌 session, same way you did with `qs`.

 2. Find a way to load and parse the triangle from problem 18, and solve it using your own code.

 3. Verify solutions for 18 and 67 on [Project Euler](https://projecteuler.net).

-4. Once you provide a correct answer to an Euler problem, you can browse its discussion forum.
+4. As you know, once you provide a correct answer to an Euler problem, you can browse its discussion forum.
 You might want to check out some other solutions to 18 and 67 in other computer languages.

 5. Use `\t:n` to assess the upper bound of the algorithm.